superduper-io/superduper/docs/_build/html/_sources/jobs.rst.txt

 In order to most efficiently marshall computational resources, SuperDuperDB may be configured to run in asynchronous mode ``{"remote": True}``.

-See :ref:`the section <Setting up a SuperDuperDB cluster>` on setting up a cluster for an overview of what this means from an infrastructural point of view.
+See the section on :ref:`setting up a cluster <Setting up a SuperDuperDB cluster>` for an overview of what this means from an infrastructural point of view.

 There are several key functionalities in SuperDuperDB which cause asynchronous jobs to be